-I used FLO USA, a popular tour operator who specializes in Turkey, among other places in Europe, Asia, and the Middle East.
+I used FLO Tours, a popular tour operator who specializes in Turkey, among other places in Europe, Asia, and the Middle East.
 The tour was great (And I highly recommend FLO).
 The downside, and in my opinion a stretch, was traveling with a diverse and sometimes opinionated group of people, which is the inherent problem of taking a packaged tour.

 While there were busloads of pluses to taking a group tour, I have a few pointers to help make the trip better.
 Here are my tips to help you get the most out of your group tour.